kamilogorek/stacktrace-processing-playground/README.md

 - Use https://github.com/getsentry/symbolic/tree/feat/smcache branch as your local env.
 - Update paths to `symbolic` in `rust/Cargo.toml` and Python command below.
+- Run `make build && make header` in `symbolic-cabi` and `pip install` mentioned below again, whenever you are updating FFI code.

 # Rust